Activity Introduction

-Quick summary: This lesson contains activities designed to assist in the recovery of communities that have experienced a disaster or traumatic event.
-There are a number of activities that can be chosen based on the needs of the students.
-Creative recovery is where students and the community respond to and process disasters using arts and culture.
+This lesson contains activities designed to assist in recovering communities that have experienced a disaster or traumatic event.
+There are several activities that can be chosen based on the needs of the students.
+In creative recovery, students and the community respond to and process disasters using arts and culture.

 The lessons in this unit are designed to inform students about natural hazards in the local environment and ways to reduce risk, prepare, respond and recover from a disaster or emergency.